-For the years ended December 31, 2018 and 2016, no impairments were recorded.
-For the year ended December 31, 2017, we recognized an impairment charge of approximately \$1,241 (recorded in restructuring expenses) associated with restructuring our NobelClad operations in France, related to assets used in the explosion cladding process.
-The fair value of applicable French assets upon which an impairment charge was taken was primarily based upon the utilization of a third-party appraiser.
+For the year ended December 31, 2019, we recognized an impairment charge of approximately \$6,231 (recorded in "Restructuring expenses, net and asset impairments") associated with ceasing DynaEnergetics' operations in Tyumen, Siberia related to production assets.
+The fair value of applicable Russian assets upon which an impairment charge was taken was primarily based upon the Company's estimates of fair value of the assets as we negotiated disposal of the assets.
+For the year ended December 31, 2018, no impairments were recorded.
+For the year ended December 31, 2017, we recognized an impairment charge of approximately \$1,241 (recorded in "Restructuring expenses, net and asset impairments") associated with restructuring our NobelClad operations in France, related to assets used in the explosion cladding process.
+The fair value of applicable French assets upon which an impairment charge was recorded was primarily based upon the utilization of a third-party appraiser.
+Refer to Note 9 "Restructuring and Asset Impairments" for additional discussion.